ErnestoTz-WR/HTML-CSS-Courses/02-Core-Concepts/README.md

 ## Cascade

 Styles Sheets are read from top to bottom.
-This means that in the case that there are declarations applied to the same element and with the same specificity value the one which was loaded last will take precedence.
+This means that in the case that there are declarations applied to the same element and with the same specificity value the style which was loaded last will take precedence.

-This also applies to declaration written on the same block.
+This also applies to declarations written on the same block.

 ```CSS
 p {